The Pearl (novella): Characters

 Kino is a hard-working pearl-diver and the protagonist of the novella.
 He has a wife, Juana, and a son, Coyotito.
-He is content with his lifestyle as a diver and possesses nothing of value until he discovers the pearl.
+Kino is content with his lifestyle as a diver and possesses nothing of value until he discovers the pearl.
 After finding the pearl, Kino gradually changes to become a completely different man.
-Though his family is still the center of his actions, he is also driven by his dreams of an escape from their poverty and a desire to give his son a better future.
-He quickly becomes obsessed with the material things that the pearl could bring.
-He is no longer content with his son being uneducated, or his family not being well-dressed.
-Instead of enjoying his family and their company, as he did in the beginning, he becomes discontent and always seeks more.
+Although his family is still the center of his actions, Kino is also driven by his dreams of an escape from their poverty and a desire to give them a better life.
+Kino quickly becomes obsessed with the material things that the pearl could bring.
+He is no longer content with Coyotito being uneducated, or his family not being well-dressed.
+Instead of enjoying his family and their company, as he did in the beginning, Kino becomes discontent and always seeks more.
 He is also driven by his desire not to be cheated or slighted.
 Kino is named for the missionary Eusebio Kino.

-Juana, Kino’s wife, is a secondary character.
-She is a loving woman who cares for her husband and son.
+Juana, Kino’s wife, is a loving woman who cares for her husband and son.
 Throughout the experience, she remains loyal to her family but also perceives the evil forces that the valuable pearl attracts.
-For example, two nights after the pearl is found, she attempts to throw it back into the ocean to bring back peace and happiness to her family.
+For example, two nights after the pearl is found, Juana attempts to throw it back into the ocean to bring back peace and happiness to her family.

-Coyotito is Juana and Kino’s infant son.
+Coyotito is Juana and Kino's infant son.
 He is their only child, and his parents do everything they can to protect him.
-Despite his parents’ love and effort, he is subject to much harm, both before and after the pearl is found.
+Despite this, Coyotito is subject to much harm, both before and after the pearl is found.
+Coyotito is shot and killed by one of the pearl hunters.

-The Doctor, unnamed in the novella, is a symbol of wealth, greed and exploitation.
+The Doctor, unnamed in the novella, is a symbol of wealth, greed, and exploitation.
 He is repulsive, fat, and also foreign-born, a native of France.
-Before the pearl is found, he refuses to heal Coyotito because the family is poor, though it would be easy for him to do so.
-After Kino finds the pearl, he personally visits the family at home, acting much friendlier than at their first meeting and even pretending to heal Coyotito's scorpion sting with ammonia.
-During the doctor's visit, he tries to determine from Kino's glances where in the house the pearl may be hidden, though Kino is too suspicious to reveal anything.
+Before the pearl is found, the doctor refuses to heal Coyotito because the family is poor, though it would be easy for him to do so.
+He was also being racist, calling the Native Americans animals.
+After Kino finds the pearl, the doctor personally visits the family at home, acting much friendlier than at their first meeting and even pretending to heal Coyotito's scorpion sting with ammonia.
+During the visit, the doctor tries to determine from Kino's glances where in the house the pearl may be hidden, though Kino is too suspicious to reveal anything.
 The doctor's behavioral changes foreshadow the more serious troubles that begin after Kino's discovery of the pearl.